Assessing SSA’s Efforts to Meet the Needs of Persons With Limited English Proficiency

-- Determine the success of the MultiLanguage Gateway (MLG) in meeting the public information needs of SSA’s LEP clientele and recommend enhancements.
+- Determine the success of the Multi-Language Gateway (MLG) in meeting the public information needs of SSA’s LEP clientele and recommend enhancements.

-- Determine which information/services offered electronically in English also should be offered in other languages.
+- Determine which information/services offered electronically in English should also be offered in other languages.

-- Determine which organizations act as advocates and provide outreach, social services, or other assistance to LEP communities, and how SSA can provide assistance to these organizations.
+- Determine which organizations act as advocates and provide outreach, social services, or other assistance to LEP communities and how SSA can provide assistance to these organizations.

-- Gather socioeconomic and demographic data on LEP individuals who access and use the MLG
+- Gather socioeconomic and demographic data on individuals with LEP who access and use the MLG

 - Identify and recommend ways in which SSA can use new electronic technologies to meet the information and other service needs of LEP individuals (along with the costs/benefits of these identified methods).

-For this project, Insight conducted:
+For this project, Insight conducted—

-- Semi-structured interviews with SSA regional office communications directors and district office managers in each regional office
+- Semistructured interviews with SSA regional office communications directors and district office managers in each regional office

 - In-depth interviews with community-based social service organizations